At a glance

 Why get tested?

-To detect and diagnose a Bordetella pertussis infection
+To detect and diagnose Bordetella pertussis, the bacteria causing whooping cough infection.

 When to get tested?

-A nasopharyngeal (NP) swab or a nasal aspirate; occasionally, a blood sample drawn from a vein in your arm
+A nasopharyngeal (NP) swab, a nasal aspirate or occasionally, a small blood sample drawn from a vein in your arm

 Test preparation needed?